- Average business savings of 36%

 - Receive faxes as emails so that vital information doesn’t get lost in the fax system.

-Jive is a hosted VoIP provider that is particularly easy to set up and manage, making it a great choice for small medical practices that don’t have any IT staff.
-Some of the main features of Jive include:
+GoToConnect is a hosted VoIP provider that is particularly easy to set up and manage, making it a great choice for small medical practices that don’t have any IT staff.
+Some of the main features of GoTo include:

 - A powerful mobile app that permits split calls, location-based rule calls, conference calls, chat, and blind and warm transfers so that medical practitioners can handle calls when they are away from their desks, working in a different clinic, or on the move.